Best Shoes For UK Nurses IN 2023 – Expert Recommendations & Reviews

 When shopping for the best shoes for nurses, there are certain styles and features that you will want to avoid.
 Ideally, you are looking for footwear that is supportive and hard-wearing for long days on your feet.

 Completely flat shoes like ballet pumps can be particularly harmful to your feet, and can even trigger back pain if worn for long periods at a time.
-In the same vein, we would also advise against wearing heels for long periods of time, even if you are used to wearing a heeled shoe.
-These types of shoes push your feel up and this results in the arch of your foot losing its built-in shock absorbency.
+In the same vein, we would also advise against wearing heels for long periods, even if you are used to wearing a heeled shoe.
+These types of shoes push your heel up and this results in the arch of your foot losing its built-in shock absorbency.

 From a practical point of view, we would recommend against man-made materials and encourage nurses to opt for leather uppers.
 Leather is a porous material, which makes it breathable, flexible and stretchy.
 This is ideal as your feet will expand as they warm up throughout your shift.
 Leather also allows for sweat molecules to escape.
 Man-made materials do not have these benefits and you may find your feet to be uncomfortably warm and sweaty after long periods of wear.